What “Saranghae” Actually Sounds Like — BTS Concert Korean Fans Are Mishearing (Updated May 2026)

 ❓ FAQ

-Not exactly.
-The final syllable 해 is compact.
-It should not be stretched like the English word “hey.”
+Practice 사랑해 as sa-rang-hae, with three compact Korean beats.
+The final syllable 해 shouldn’t be stretched like the English word “hey.”

-사랑해 means “I love you.” 보라해 is associated with “I purple you,” a BTS-related fan expression.
-They can sound similar to beginners because both end in 해.
+사랑해 (sa-rang-hae) means “I love you.” 보라해 (bo-ra-hae) is associated with “I purple you,” a BTS-related fan expression.
+Beginners may confuse them because both end in 해, but the first two syllables are different.

 Which Korean fan phrase did you mishear the first time: 사랑해, 보라해, 보고 싶어요, or something else?
 If there is another BTS concert phrase you want explained, feel free to leave it in the comments.